Hurricane Florence Causes More Than 1.5 Million To Evacuate Carolinas

-An estimated million and a half people have evacuated North and South Carolina, as Hurricane Florence threatens the area with damaging winds, devastating storm surges, and cataclysmic flooding, Reuters is reporting.
+An estimated million-and-a-half people have evacuated North and South Carolina as Hurricane Florence threatens the area with damaging winds, devastating storm surges, and cataclysmic flooding, Reuters is reporting.

 The Category 4 storm, now 950 miles off the East Coast, is expected to make landfall on Friday, likely near the border of North Carolina and South Carolina.
 Once it lands, it will be catastrophic, says South Carolina Governor Henry McMaster.